koustubhjuvekar/Koustubh-AWS/IAM/README.md

 -    you can just write a policy with those 5 Deny actions —
 -    all other permissions remain allowed by the broader (existing) policy.

+Explicit Deny overrides Allow (Allow + Deny ==> Deny ✅) → If a user has both “Allow” and “Deny” for the same action, Deny always takes precedence.

+Full access overrides partial access (Full access + Half access ==> Full access ✅) → If one policy grants full access and another grants limited access, the full access remains effective, unless a Deny exists.

+By default, all requests are denied.
+(Default all ==> Deny ❌) → A user starts with no permissions.
+You must explicitly Allow access.

+Explicit Allow overrides default Deny
+→ Once you add an Allow in a policy, it grants access—unless a Deny explicitly blocks it.

+---

 ### `ROLES`